sageyu123/fasr-website/content/authors/smondal/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Postdoctoral Fellows
+  - Team Members
 ---

-Dr. Surajit Mondal is a Postdoctoral Researcher at the New Jersey Institute of Technology.
+Dr. Surajit Mondal is a Research Scientist at the National Centre for Radio Astrophysics - Tata Institute of Fundamental Research, Pune.